 Credit photo: Shutterstock

-Half-Caesar, half-Mohawk, and total Asian.
-This haircut seems to be a privilege of those whose thick demanding hair can resist all humidity levels and styling products applied.
-As you can see from the pic, the hair on top sticks out so firmly that even a hurricane won’t dare to bother it.
-And that’s what makes the cut so distinctive!
-The sharp stripe of hair running toward the forehead and turning to the textured fringe - that’s the Asian hairstyle men with bold nature would try.
+Half-Caesar, half-Mohawk seems to be a privilege of those whose thick demanding hair can resist all humidity levels and styling products applied.
+The sharp stripe of hair running toward the forehead and turning to the textured fringe.

 Short Pompadour